agoujet/haproxy-for-mapr/README.md

 ## Hostname / DNS / hosts file
-You have to create a name in your DNS or hosts file
+You have to create a name in your DNS or hosts file.

     # PRODUCTION CLUSTER
         10.68.7.91  ip-10-68-7-91		node1